SmilyCode/randomitem/README.md

 - `/randomitem stop`
 - `/randomitem clear`

-This plugin is always free and will continue to bring update in the future.
+This plugin is always Free and will continue to bring update in the future.
+> Hopefully